tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cosmos-db/create-a-collection.md

 |POST|https://{databaseaccount}.documents.azure.com/dbs/{db-id}/colls|The {databaseaccount} is the name of the Azure Cosmos DB account created under your subscription. {db-id} can be either the ID or the _rid value for the database.|

 ### Headers
  See [Common Azure Cosmos DB REST request headers](common-cosmosdb-rest-request-headers.md) for headers that are used by all Azure Cosmos DB requests.

+ When [constructing the hashed token signature for a master token](access-control-on-cosmosdb-resources.md#a-nameconstructkeytokena-constructing-the-hashed-token-signature-for-a-master-token) for the master key token, the ResourceType should be "colls".
+The ResourceId should be `dbs/{db-id}`, where {db-id} can be either the ID or the _rid value of the database.

 |Property|Required|Type|Description|
 |--------------|--------------|----------|-----------------|
 |**x-ms-offer-throughput**|Optional|Number|The user specified manual throughput (RU/s) for the collection expressed in units of 100 request units per second.
 The minimum is 400 up to 1,000,000 (or higher by requesting a limit increase).<br /><br /> If the **x-ms-offer-throughput** is over 10,000, then the collection must include a **partitionKey** definition.
 If the **x-ms-offer-throughput** is equal to or under 10,000, then the **partitionKey** definition is optional.<br /><br /> Only one of `x-ms-offer-throughput` or `x-ms-cosmos-offer-autopilot-settings` must be specified.
 These headers cannot be specified together.|